mohsenasadi501/DataStructureAlgorithm/README.md

 ## Arrays

-Arrays are a simple data structure type use to store data squesntially, if you want to store data by index arrays are the best choice.
+Arrays are a simple data structure type use to store data sequentially, if you want to store data by index arrays are the best choice.

 Featurse of Array Data Structure: